harvardinformatics/AnnotationRNAseqAssembly/README.md

 This command can easily be wrapped as a cluster submission job.
 As it simply manages conda package installs, submission of cluster data analysis jobs, and runs some low-memory serial jobs for file conversions, it can be submitted with one core, and with a modest amount of memory, e.g. a few Gb.

+## Testing
+A small test data set using four RNA-seq paired-end libraries and one chromosome for *Drosophila melanogaster* are located in the **test** directory.
+The *config.yaml* file in the **config** directory as well as *samplesheet.tsv* currently point to data found in **test/**.
+This data set should take less than 10 minutes to execute assuming your wait times for SLURM jobs to run isn't long.
+To run this workflow on your own data, as alluded to above, you should create a **data** directory and make sure your config file and the sample sheet point to the correct location of your data.